Insurgency in Jammu and Kashmir: 2012–present

 According to Indian Army data quoted by Reuters, at least 70 young Kashmiris joined the insurgency in 2014, army records showed, with most joining the terrorist organization Lashkar-e-Taiba, which was responsible for carrying out the 2008 Mumbai attacks.
 Two of the new recruits have doctorates and eight were post graduates, the army data showed.
 According to BBC, despite a Pakistani ban on militant activity in Kashmir in 2006, its militants continue to attempt infiltration into Indian-administered Kashmir.
 These attempts were curtailed however when people living along the Line of Control which divides Indian and Pakistani Kashmir started to hold public protests against the activities of the insurgent groups.

 In 2016, violence erupted in the aftermath of the killing of Hizbul Mujahideen militant Burhan Wani by security forces.
 Since then, militants belonging to the Jaish-e-Mohammed group carried out the 2016 Uri attack and the 2018 Sunjuwan attack.
 In February 2019, the Pulwama attack occurred, in which 40 CRPF personnel were killed by a Jaish-e-Mohammed suicide bomber.
-Border skirmishes between India and Pakistan occurred multiple times in 2013, 2014–2015, 2016–2018 and most notably in 2019.
-The latest skirmish ended with a ceasefire in February 2021.

 In August 2019, the special status of Jammu and Kashmir was revoked, following which the Indian Army intensified its counter-insurgency operations.
 In June 2020, Doda district was declared militancy free while Tral was declared free from Hizbul Mujahideen militants.
 In July, a Kashmir police tweet from an official twitter handle said "no resident of #Srinagar district in terrorist ranks now".
 On 27 June 2021, a day after the successful completion of discussions between the Indian Prime Minister and Jammu and Kashmir political leaders, a drone based attack was reported at the technical area of Jammu Airport which is under the control of the IAF.
 In the first three months of 2022, there was a 100% increase in the number of Indian soldiers killed by Kashmiri militants compared to the same period in 2021.

+2025

+On 22 April, 2025 Pahalgam attack, also an Indian navy officer, an Intelligence Bureau officer and an IAF officer were killed in the attack.

+On 23 April, an Indian soldier was killed and two other soldiers were wounded in clashes with insurgents.

+2025 India–Pakistan diplomatic crisis

+Raging as an Indian BSF soldier was captured by Pakistani Ranger units.